StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 # Auxiliary RNG or not?

 We need to have auxiliary RNG state:
-- By requirement, forking children must not change main RNG state
+- By _requirement_, forking children must not change main RNG state
 - But _something_ must change or every child task would be identical

 So we _need_ to have auxiliary RNG state outside of main RNG
-- Using SplitMix as an aux RNG adds 128 bits of aux state

 ---
-# Too Late

-By the time I realized all this, I'd already done something else...

-To understand that, need to see how Steele et al. tweaked DotMix
+# SplitMix as auxiliary RNG?

+If we used SplitMix for this, it would add 128 bits of aux RNG state

+- This is _per task object_, so we really want to keep it minimal
+- More than 64 bits of aux RNG state seems like too much

+We don't need SplitMix's ability to generate _and_ split

+- Should use all aux RNG bits for splitting, none for generation
+- DotMix does this — and it has collision resistance proof

 ---
-# DotMix optimized (SplitMix paper)
+# Optimized DotMix (SplitMix paper)

-The main optimization made to DotMix by Steele _et al._:
+Main optimization Steele _et al._ make to DotMix:

 - Task stores dot product of previously forked child
 - Starts with parent's own dot product